Aaron-Storm/drum-machine/README.md

 This is an ongoing project and I will keep updating it in the near future.

 For now it has merely passed the FCC project test suite.
+I have left out a state managment tool like [react-redux](https://react-redux.js.org/) or [mobx](https://mobx.js.org/README.html) but will add it later.

 Feel free to browse through the project.